FDio/csit/docs/job_specs/report_iterative/3n-icx/vpp-mrr-00.md

 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
 4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
+##### ethip4udpwireguard1tnlsw-ip4base
+1c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base
+2c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base
+4c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base
+1c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base
+2c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base
+4c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base
+##### ethip4udpwireguard2tnlsw-ip4base
+1c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard2tnlsw-ip4base
+2c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard2tnlsw-ip4base
+4c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard2tnlsw-ip4base
+1c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard2tnlsw-ip4base
+2c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard2tnlsw-ip4base
+4c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard2tnlsw-ip4base
+##### ethip4udpwireguard4tnlsw-ip4base
+1c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
+2c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
+4c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
+1c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
+2c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
+4c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
+##### ethip4udpwireguard8tnlsw-ip4base
+1c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
+2c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
+4c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
+1c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
+2c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
+4c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
+##### ethip4udpwireguard100tnlsw-ip4base
+1c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base
+2c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base
+4c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base
+1c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base
+2c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base
+4c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base
+##### ethip4udpwireguard1000tnlsw-ip4base
+1c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
+2c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
+4c AND 1518b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
+1c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
+2c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
+4c AND imix AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
 ### intel-e810xxv
 #### dpdk-vfio-pci
 ##### ethip4gtpusw-ip4base